-System integration in an organization refers to a process whereby two or more separate systems are brought together for the purpose of pooling the value in the separate systems into one main system.
-A key component of process consolidation within any organization is the utilization of IT as a means to achieve this end.
-As such, system integration as a means to cost reduction offers organizations the opportunity to adopt and implement lean principles with the attendant benefits.
+System integration in an organisation refers to a process whereby two or more separate systems are brought together for the purpose of pooling the value in the separate systems into one main system.
+A key component of process consolidation within any organisation is the utilisation of IT as a means to achieve this end.
+As such, system integration as a means to cost reduction offers organisations the opportunity to adopt and implement lean principles with the attendant benefits.
 The implementation of lean techniques requires an adherence to stated methods to facilitate the elimination of wastage in the production of goods and services.
-In summary, the lean philosophy seeks to optimize the speed of good and service production, through the elimination of waste.
+In summary, the lean philosophy seeks to optimise the speed of good and service production, through the elimination of waste.

-While analyzing some of the traditional sources of waste in organizational activities, things like overproduction, inventory, underutilized ideas, transmission of information and ideas, transportation of people and material, time wastage and over-processing stand out.
-The fact is that companies can eliminate a significant portion of waste through the utilization of IT to consolidate processes within their organization.
+While analysing some of the traditional sources of waste in organisational activities, things like overproduction, inventory, underutilised ideas, transmission of information and ideas, transportation of people and material, time wastage and over-processing stand out.
+The fact is that companies can eliminate a significant portion of waste through the utilisation of IT to consolidate processes within their organisation.

 Perhaps, from the company’s point of view, and from the perspective of lean process implementation, the most important factor is the effect it has on the bottom line.
 Reducing the number of hardware, eliminating the need for maintaining and upgrading hardware, removing the necessity for software purchase and upgrade across facilities also contributes to a significant reduction in operational costs.
 This reduction in the cost of operations leads to a corresponding increase in the profit margin of the company.